 Service Rear Vision Camera System: This message can display when the system is not receiving information it requires from other vehicle systems.

 If any other problem occurs or if a problem persists, see your dealer.

 Rear Vision Camera Location

-The camera is located above the license plate.
+The camera is located in the rear liftgate handle.